Do you have a health question?

 Most immunizations are given as an injection or shot.
 The polio shot is a liquid taken through the baby’s mouth like food.

-Like you should at any time, call your child’s pediatrician if your baby develops a fever of 100.4 or higher.
+As you should at any time, call your child’s pediatrician if your baby develops a fever of 100.4 degrees or higher.
 Wash your hands after you change your baby.
 Your baby may be carrying germs that could be passed on to you or someone else in your family.
-For more common side effects visit www.cdc.gov/vaccines/pubs/vis/downloads/vis-hib.pdf or explore our immunization resources page.
+For more common side effects visit http://www.cdc.gov/vaccines/vac-gen/side-effects.htm or explore our immunization resources page.

 Sources: